Are you concerned about landing an aircraft safely?

 4. Microwave Landing System (MLS): A newer technology that provides pilots with more accurate and reliable landing guidance, including precise altitude and course information.

-Although these codes do not directly guide the landing of the aircraft, they supply pilots with crucial information to ensure a safe landing.
+Although these codes do not offer instructions for actually landing the aircraft, they do supply pilots with essential information to guarantee a secure landing.

 These codes are displayed on the instrument landing system (ILS) or the precision approach radar (PAR) and consist of letters and numbers that indicate the aircraft’s position relative to the runway.